KAIST-Visual-AI-Group/kaist-visual-ai-group.github.io/docs/join_us.md

 ### Recruiting Criteria

 **We recruit Master’s students who are willing to pursue a Ph.D. in our group.** Students who have demonstrated strong performance through internships in our group will be given priority; however, we do not automatically select all students who have interned with us.
 Currently, approximately 30% of our graduate students joined without having interned in the group.
 Next, we prioritize students who have performed well in our courses.
-You can check the avaigrouple courses on my website.
+You can check the courses in the [**courses**](../courses/){:target="_blank} page.

 We consider the following aspects: (* number: Importance)

 - **Motivation (\*\*\*)**: Your reasons for wanting to conduct research in our group and the kind of research you wish to pursue.
 - **Knowledge (\*\*)**: Relevant courses taken and grades received, or level of related knowledge, including:
     - Linear algebra, probability and statistics, optimization, discrete mathematics, etc.
-    - Computer graphics, computer vision, machine learning, deep learning, etc.
+    - Machine learning, deep learning, computer graphics, computer vision, etc.
 - **Programming Skills (\*\*)**: Experience with PyTorch, TensorFlow, Python, C++, etc.
-- **English Skills (\*)**: The group's weekly meetings are conducted in English.
-Research achievements are published in English papers, which must also be presented in English.
-Colgrouporation with individuals from various countries is common during the research process.
 - **GPA (\*)**: Overall GPA and grades in relevant courses.
 - **Experience (\*)**: Participation in related research projects and internships, particularly in our group.
+- **English Skills (\*)**

 ### Recruiting Process